igor2000xp/rsschool-cv/cv.md

 ## Summary

-I have good Mac/Win/Linux user skills.
-I have experience in administration and team management, including IT.
 I completed the JavaScript/FrontEnd, Angular courses and decided to repeat and take the node.JS course to strengthen my knowledge. \
-I have a B2 level of English, communication skills, ability to negotiate, knowledge of project management techniques, accounting.
+I have a B2 level of English, communication skills, ability to negotiate, knowledge of project management techniques.
 Experience in creating and maintaining sites.
 Interested in positions JavaScript/FrontEnd developer.

 I love to program.
-I would like to gain knowledge of Javascript front-end developer.\
+I would like to gain knowledge of Javascript front-end developer.
+I have good Mac/Win/Linux user skills.
+I have experience in administration and team management, including IT. \
 __I love writing programming code and I want to be perfect in Javascript and Frontend stack at all.__

 ### Hard skills